josuecross/autoops-resolver-powershell/README.md

 - **Modular Function-Based Architecture**

-&nbsp; Each subsystem (network, Redfish, cobbler, SN notes) is its own module.
+ Each subsystem (network, Redfish, cobbler, SN notes) is its own module.

 - **Configuration-Driven**

-&nbsp; All site-specific settings stored in a config module.
+ All site-specific settings stored in a config module.

 - **Non-destructive and safe**

-&nbsp; Fails early on malformed hostnames, wrong sites, unreachable BMC, etc.
+ Fails early on malformed hostnames, wrong sites, unreachable BMC, etc.

 - **Reusable core functions**

-&nbsp; Later used to build the C# Web AutoOps Resolver.
+ Later used to build the C# Web AutoOps Resolver.